The term ‘monument’ can refer to a range of archaeological sites from prehistoric standing stones and burial grounds to castles and monasteries.

 When nationally important sites are given legal protection they are known as being ‘scheduled’; they are put on a list (or schedule) similar to listed buildings.

-There are 22 scheduled ancient monuments (SAM) in York.
+There are 22 scheduled monuments in York.
 These can be located on the map below or through Heritage Gateway.

 Scheduled monument consent

-Consent is needed for any work that disturbs ground near or on a SAM, or results in:
+Consent is needed for any work that disturbs ground near or on a scheduled monument, or results in:

-- the demolition of, destruction of or damage to a SAM
+- the demolition of, destruction of or damage to a scheduled monument

-- removing, repairing, altering or adding to a SAM
+- removing, repairing, altering or adding to a scheduled monument

-- flooding or tipping on land, on or under which there is a SAM
+- flooding or tipping on land, on or under which there is a scheduled monument

 The Department for Culture, Media and Sport (DCMS) in consultation with Historic England handles applications for Scheduled Monument Consent.
 You may also need planning permission to carry out work.
 For further information, contact the Historic England Regional Office.